 Mandatory Verification in the States: A Policy Research Agenda

-This report looks at E-Verify, the internet-based program operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration (SSA).
-The program gives employers a means to electronically verify the work eligibility of newly-hired employees.
+This report examines E-Verify, the Internet-based program operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration (SSA).
+The program gives employers a means to electronically verify the work eligibility of newly hired employees.
 Employer participation in E-Verify is voluntary in most states, and the program is available to all employers across the country.

-The report examines how mandatory verification measures have devolved to the states to enforceme employer verification laws—a role that traditionally has been left the federal government.
+The report examines how mandatory verification measures have devolved to the states to enforce employer verification laws—a role that traditionally has been left to the federal government.

 II.
 Critical Issues